Our favorite books featuring characters on a road trip

 The Disenchantments by Nina LaCour

 Colby and Bev have a long-standing pact: graduate, hit the road with Bev’s band, and then spend the year wandering around Europe.
-But moments after the tour kicks off, Bev makes a shocking announcement: she’s abandoning their plans – and Colby – to start college in the fall.
-But the show must go on and The Disenchantments weave through the Pacific Northwest, playing in small towns and dingy venues, while roadie- Colby struggles to deal with Bev’s already-growing distance and the most important question of all: what’s next?
+But moments after the tour kicks off, Bev makes a shocking announcement.
+She’s abandoning their plans — and Colby — to start college in the fall.
+But the show must go on and The Disenchantments weave through the Pacific Northwest.
+The band plays in small towns and dingy venues, while roadie-Colby struggles to deal with Bev’s already-growing distance and the most important question of all: what’s next?

 Mrs. Nash’s Ashes by Sarah Adler

-When Millicent Watts-Cohen promised her elderly best friend that she’d reunite her with the woman she fell in love with eight years ago, she never imagined that it would mean travelling from DC to Key West with three tablespoons of Mrs. Nash’s remains in her backpack, especially with Hollis Hollenbeck, an acquaintance from her ex’s MFA program.
-But as they contend with peculiar bed-and-breakfasts, unusual small-town festivals, and deer with a death wish, Millie begins to suspect that her reluctant travel partner might enjoy her company more than he lets on.
-Because for someone who supposedly doesn’t share her views on romance, Hollis sure is becoming invested in the success of their journey.
-And the closer they get to their destination, the more Millie has to admit that maybe this trip isn’t just about Mrs. Nash’s love story after all—maybe it’s also about her own.
+Millicent Watts-Cohen promised her elderly best friend that she’d reunite her with the woman she fell in love with eight years ago.
+But she never imagined that it would mean traveling from D.C. to Key West with three tablespoons of Mrs. Nash’s remains in her backpack, especially with Hollis Hollenbeck, an acquaintance from her ex’s MFA program.
+But Millie begins to suspect that her reluctant travel partner might enjoy her company more than he lets on.
+For someone who supposedly doesn’t share her views on romance, Hollis sure is becoming invested in their journey’s success.
+And the closer they get to their destination, the more Millie has to admit that maybe this trip isn’t just about Mrs. Nash’s love story after all.
+Mmaybe it’s also about her own.

 The Unlikely Adventures of the Shergill Sisters by Balli Kaur Jaswal

-The British-born Punjabi Shergill sisters—Rajni, Jezmeen, and Shirina—were never close and barely got along growing up, and now as adults, have grown even further apart.
-But on her deathbed, their mother voices one last wish: that her daughters will make a pilgrimage together to the Golden Temple in Amritsar to carry out her final rites.
-Arriving in India, these sisters will make unexpected discoveries about themselves, their mother, and their lives—and learn the real story behind the trip Rajni took with their Mother long ago—a momentous journey that resulted in Mum never being able to return to India again.
+The British-born Punjabi Shergill sisters—Rajni, Jezmeen, and Shirina—were never close.
+They barely got along growing up, and now as adults, have grown even further apart.
+Their mother voices one last wish on her deathbed: Her daughters will make a pilgrimage together to the Golden Temple in Amritsar to carry out her final rites.
+Arriving in India, these sisters will make unexpected discoveries about themselves, their mother, and their lives.
+And they will learn the real story behind the trip Rajni took with their Mother long ago—a journey that resulted in Mum never being able to return to India again.

 The Remarkable Journey of Coyote Sunrise by Dan Gemeinhart

-Coyote and her dad have lived on the road in an old school bus since her mom and two sisters died five years ago.
-When she learns that the park in her old neighborhood is being demolished—the very same park where she, her mom, and her sisters buried a treasured memory box—she devises an elaborate plan to get her dad to drive 3,600 miles back to Washington state in four days…without him realizing it.
-Over the course of thousands of miles, Coyote will learn that going home can sometimes be the hardest journey of all…but that with friends by her side, she just might be able to turn her “once upon a time” into a “happily ever after.”
+Coyote and her dad have lived on the road since her mom and two sisters died 5 years ago.
+When she learns the park in her old neighborhood is being demolished, she devises an elaborate plan.
+She schemes to have her dad drive back to Washington state in four days…without him realizing it.
+Over the course of thousands of miles, Coyote will learn that going home can sometimes be the hardest journey of all.
+But with friends by her side, she just might be able to turn her “once upon a time” into a “happily ever after.”

 Here We Go Again by Alison Cochrun

-A long time ago, Logan Maletis and Rosemary Hale used to be friends, but now they’re in their thirties and trying hard to avoid each other.
-But when their beloved former English teacher and lifelong mentor tells them he has only a few months to live, they’re forced together once and for all to fulfill his last wish: a cross-country road trip.
-Stuffed into the gayest van west of the Mississippi, the three embark on a life-changing summer trip—from Washington state to the Grand Canyon, from the Gulf Coast to coastal Maine—that will chart a new future and perhaps lead them back to one another.
+Logan Maletis and Rosemary Hale used to be friends.
+Now they’re in their thirties and trying hard to avoid each other.
+But when their beloved former English teacher tells them he has only a few months to live, they’re forced together once and for all to fulfill his last wish: a cross-country road trip.
+Stuffed into the gayest van west of the Mississippi, the three embark on a life-changing summer trip.
+From Washington state to the Grand Canyon, from the Gulf Coast to coastal Maine, they chart a new future that will perhaps lead them back to one another.

 The Wangs vs. the World by Jade Chang